-What happens if you’re doing it the old way (without any software except, maybe, spreadsheets)?
+What happens if you approach deal management the old way? (without any software except, maybe, spreadsheets)?

 In the old world, when these three parties were playing a game of telephone where no-one was listening clearly, the message became garbled, and things went wrong, with pretty bad consequences like these:

 Suddenly customers would make a claim your finance team hadn’t accrued for.
 There would be no provision in accruals, but the customer would want the money.
 It wasn’t just a problem for the customer and for finance: if that accrual fed into a company financial statement it was bad for investors, and for business, too.

 - Poor customer service through delays and confusion in claims processing